Internet outage latest | Airlines, businesses hit by global technology disruption

 NHS England said in a statement that the glitch was hitting the appointment and patient record system used across the health service.
 The state-funded NHS treats the vast majority of people in the U.K.

-The NHS said the issue was affecting the majority of family doctors’ practices, but was not hitting the 999 number used to call for emergency ambulances.
+The NHS said the issue was affecting the majority of family doctors’ practices, but wasn’t hitting the 999 number used to call for emergency ambulances.

 Airlines across the world report disruptions to flights